Dazen

 Elevator technology has evolved over the years, but traction elevators have remained relevant in the building industry.
 The uniqueness of traction elevators makes them stand out, especially for mid to high-rise buildings.
 Hence, making traction elevators the commonest, the first choice of most people, and a worthwhile investment for building and facility owners.
 They can also be a worthwhile investment for your project.

-3 Types of Traction Elevators
+Different Types of Traction Elevators

 1. Geared Traction Elevator